-The following section provides a general overview of some of the mental health conditions students on your campus may be living with.
-It is important to understand that mental health conditions are comparable to physical health conditions in many ways: they take many forms, they are distinct from the people who experience them (so we refer to “an individual with schizophrenia” rather than “a schizophrenic”), and there are interventions available.
+The following section provides a general overview of some of the mental health concerns students on your campus may be living with.
+It is important to understand that mental health concerns are comparable to physical health conditions in many ways: they take many forms, they are distinct from the people who experience them (so we refer to “an individual with schizophrenia” rather than “a schizophrenic”), and there are interventions available.
 The goal of this section is not meant for campus professionals to use as a tool to diagnosis others, but to breakdown misconceptions and provide insight into some of your students possible needs and experiences.
 As always, your role is not as counsellor but as a support.

-Keep in mind some students don’t see the name of a diagnosis as an important part of their journey, while others prefer the medical terms to describe their conditions.
+Keep in mind some students don’t see the name of a diagnosis as an important part of their journey, while others prefer the medical terms to describe their concerns.
 No matter how people talk about their experiences, they will likely need to use medical terms if they seek help in the health system.
 This is just how the system works right now but it isn’t the only way to talk about wellness.